eyesofkids/atom-packages-list/README.md

 ### PHP Development

 !!
-To install php in your computer first for linter.
+To install php in your computer first.

 - php.txt

-### Chinese Menu
+### Chinese Language Menu

 - cht.txt

 ### excluded some useful extensions

 - [sync-settings](https://atom.io/packages/sync-settings): for backup settings.
 You need a github account.
-- [nuclide](https://atom.io/packages/nuclide): for react native, contains many extensions. (!!NOTE: isn't supported Windows)

 ## Note

 - atom-ternjs: if it isn't worked, downgrade to 0.14.2 version.
+- [nuclide](https://atom.io/packages/nuclide): contains many extensions. (!!NOTE: some features are NOT supported Windows)

 ## Changlog

+### 161001

+- add nuclide.txt
+- rename web.txt to general.txt

 ### 160930